• Default font size

 A:

-AEOI is a new system that involves the transmission of financial account information from Hong Kong to an overseas tax jurisdiction with which Hong Kong has entered into an AEOI agreement (or known as an “AEOI partner”).
+AEOI is a system that involves the transmission of financial account information from Hong Kong to a tax jurisdiction with which Hong Kong has entered into an AEOI arrangement (or known as an "AEOI partner").
 The information relates only to the tax residents of the jurisdiction of the AEOI partner.

 back to top